 Artificial (AI) Insemination and Whelping

-We progressed from inserting fresh semen (from an inept stud dog or due to a fractious bitch) to the use of chilled or frozen semen.
-The practice was embraced by show breeders who welcomed the convenience, thus reducing expense and risk in shipping a beloved bitch and/or transmitting infection to either sire of dam.
-Clearly in using frozen semen we unknowingly perpetuate mating problems which will plague us in the next generation.
+Show dog breeders progressed from inserting fresh semen (from an inept stud dog or due to a fractious bitch) to the use of chilled or frozen semen.
+The practice was embraced by hobby breeders who welcomed the convenience, thus reducing expense and risk in shipping a beloved bitch and/or transmitting infection to either sire of dam.
+The fertility study highlighted AI as a significant factor because the use of frozen semen can mask virility or mating problems which can plague us in the next generation.

 A timid stud can be collected.
 A reluctant bitch can be inseminated.
-But left to their own devices, the two would be unlikely to mate and by helping, we are doubling up on bad reproductive genes!
+But left to their own devices, the two would be unlikely to mate and by resorting to artificial insemination, we risk doubling up on bad reproductive genes!
 Neither bitch nor stud owner know that they are complicit in compounding one of the worst genetic problems because neither of them know about the sexual dysfunction of the other dog.

 Think about it.
 The semen of a sexually feeble dog in California can unknowingly be inseminated into an unbreedable bitch in New York.

 We plan to C-section a bitch because we love her and value her exceptional qualities or breed type.
 In many breeds, the dam isn’t given a chance to deliver her litter.
 While the resulting litter may be a huge asset to the breeder, even to the breed itself, we must analyze the overall benefit to the future of the domestic canine.
 Could that litter have been created or would that breed survive without human intervention?
 Are there any dogs of that breed which can and do reproduce naturally?
 Then Outcross!